-You should always make sure that whatever application you are looking at provides help resources like a help portal and videos and email and/or phone support.
+You should always make sure that whatever application you are considering provides help resources like a help portal and videos and email and/or phone support.
 In addition, some platforms also provide training (either included or for an additional fee), so make sure to inquire about this.

 Most software applications have been moved online (and this includes most restaurant management software offerings), and for good reason (FYI ... these online software applications are often called software-as-a-service - or SaaS for short).

 First, any updates that are made to the application are typically included in the price of the software (as opposed to software you have to install on your computer, which often charge for upgrades).
 Second, you don’t have to maintain the software on your machine.
 Third, your data is backed up in the cloud so you don’t have to worry about your hard drive crashing and losing all your data (although you should make sure that your provider has security measures in place to protect against data loss or breaches).

 In addition, Web-based solutions like Planning Pod or Tripleseat are also more likely to be mobile-friendly and can be used on iPhones, iPads and Android devices as well as Macs and PCs, so if you and your staff tend to be on-the-go, this is a must-have option.

-For some restaurants and banquet facilities, this may not be a requirement, but for those that plan and manage their own events for the public (either free or paid), having restaurant event management software that offers tools to market your events as well as collect event registrations and sell tickets online is a big plus in the in-house event planning process.
-Bonus features here include the ability to build event websites; create registration forms with custom questions/surveys; send marketing emails to prospective attendees; and access to an event check-in app so you can scan attendees’ tickets at the door.
+For some restaurants and banquet facilities, this may not be a requirement, but for those that plan and manage their own on-premise events for the public (either free or paid), having restaurant event management software that offers tools to market your events as well as collect event registrations and sell tickets online is a big plus in the in-house event planning process.
+Bonus features here include the ability to build event websites; create event registration forms with pricing and custom questions/surveys; send marketing emails to prospective attendees; and access to an event check-in app so you can scan attendees’ tickets at the door.